Guide Heating Loads for Industrial and Commercial Premises

 Additionally for internal walls, "T" is again the temperature difference between two spaces but if the "outside" or the adjacent room is at a higher temperature then this equals a heat gain (i.e -T).

-If quick heal up required the heating load should be the heat loss + 50% with overall control by a thermostat.
+If quick heat up is required the heating load should be the heat loss + 50% with overall control by a thermostat.

 Having calculated heat losses select the appropriate number of heaters for your applications.